Posts

 Image

 The inspiration for wooden bosses came originally from an article describing the Tira bog find.
-The first shield we built was mostly inspired by this find.
+The firs shield we built was mostly inspired by this find.
 (Read about building the first shield here: https://hirdmenn.blogspot.com/2020/06/making-of-our-first-viking-shield.html ) In the making of our first shield we got a birch burl that I (Arttu) shaped first with power tools close to the finished shape and to give it an authentic finish I did the final shaping with an axe and chisels.
 The work was frustrating and I hated every moment.
 The wood was so hard that it did not want to cut in any direction, and was really unrewarding to work with.
 After the shape was ready it was rewarding to test it.
 In the first test we compared the wooden umbo to a plank a little thicker than it.
 The result was that the plank broke in two pieces, whereas the umbo got only a small arrow mark.
 Its first scar if you will.
-(See the first test here: https://youtu.be/jbnn0td5k70 ) Later among many of our
+(See the first test here: https://youtu.be/jbnn0td5k70 ) Later among many of our test

 Simple fighting system for close distance spear use